getify/Functional-Light-JS/manuscript/ch7.md

 }
 ```

-If you already have an array -- just an object with public numerically-named properties -- this is very straightforward using a built-in JS array utility `forEach(..)`:
+If you already have an array -- just an object with public numerically named properties -- this is very straightforward using a built-in JS array utility `forEach(..)`:

 ```js
 keypresses.forEach( recordKeypress );
 ```

-But, if the list of keypresses is hidden inside closure, you'll have to expose a utility on the public API of the closure with privileged access to the hidden data.
+But if the list of keypresses is hidden inside closure, you'll have to expose a utility on the public API of the closure with privileged access to the hidden data.

 For example, we can give our closure-`keypresses` example its own `forEach`, like built-in arrays have:

 ```js
 function trackEvent(